deividedc/WQ_AutoGluon-open/README.md

 This work was supported by the Brazilian funding agencies CNPq (grants 307688/2022-4, 409433/2022-5, and 304646/2025-3), Fapemig (grants APQ-02513-22, APQ-04458-23, and BPD-00083-22), Finep (grant SOS Equipamentos 2021 AV02 0062/22), and Capes (Finance Code 001).

-The authors also acknowledge the support of the Federal University of Juiz de Fora (UFJF) through its High-Speed Integrated Research Network (RePesq) https://www.repesq.ufjf.br/, accessed on 08 Nov 2025.
+The authors also acknowledge the support of the Federal University of Juiz de Fora (UFJF) through its High-Speed Integrated Research Network (RePesq) https://www.repesq.ufjf.br/, accessed on 21 Sep 2026.